laurelkruse/center-of-mouse/README.md

 In this case, you'll add the video and fps arguments like this:
 `python3 center_of_mouse.py --video {drag and drop your video file into terminal} --fps 1`

-4. Your final command should look like this:
+3. Your final command should look like this:
-`python3 center_of_mouse.py --video untracked_videos/NEUR\ 369\ F19\ 60\ OF\ 2019-12-06\ 10-17-22\ \(1\).avi --fps 1`
+`python3 center_of_mouse.py --video example_video/ee_5_short.mp4 --fps 1`

-5. The output file should be stored in the directory with the original video.
-There are two outputs, one is a csv file with the tracked mouse position and quadrant at each tracked frame.
-The other is a summary of statistics including total distance.
+4. The output file should be stored in the output directory.
+There are three outputs.
+One is a csv file with the tracked mouse position and quadrant at each tracked frame.
+Another is a summary of statistics including total distance.
+And lastly, it will output a video of the tracked mouse.

 Note!!!
 In order to properly calculate distance, make sure to set the appropriate dimensions in cage_length variable on line 211 in the `center_of_mouse.py` file.
 If it would be helpful, we can also make this an argument that you pass to the program (e.g. `python3 center_of_mouse.py --video mouse.mp4 --fps 1 --cage_length 36`